Robustness in the Optimization of Risk Measures: Theoretical framework

 Proposition \ref{prop:32} provides simple criteria for verifying robustness of some objective functionals based on continuity of the optimizing functions in $\mathcal G_X(\rho)$.
-As we shall see in Sections \ref{sec:3}-\ref{sec:5}, for the popular risk measures VaR and ES, such criteria may not be very useful, as typically the optimizing functions lack the corresponding continuity.
-More detailed analyses are needed to draw meaningful conclusions for such objectives.
+As we shall see in Sections \ref{sec:VaR}-\ref{rm section}, for the popular risk measures VaR and ES, such criteria may not be very useful, as typically the optimizing functions lack the corresponding continuity.
+More detailed analyses are needed to draw meaningful conclusions for these objectives, which will be the focus of the next few sections.